aworkshop/c/src/16/README.md

 ## 16/base64decode.c

 Base64 tools are probably already available on your machine.
 It can be openssl or base64 or cyberchef, or a replace...
 I used this to solve a challenge, to be able to tweak the charsets.
 It uses the characterset for standard base64 _and_ for URL.
 So `+` and `-` are the same.
 And `/` and `_` are the same.
-By doing this, it is customizable for challenges, like ignoring linefeeds.
+By doing this decoding ourselves, it is customizable for challenges, like multiple base64 strings and ignoring linefeeds.

 In the code we need to do some bit shifting.